BalboBigguns/LectureAssistant/README.md

 3. In the top directory of the project run:
     ```docker-compose up --build```
-    It launches development environment with hot reloading and local API server.
+    It launches a development environment with hot reloading and a local API server.
     To spin up all containers in the background with production environment run:
     ```docker-compose -f docker-compose.prod.yml up --build --detach```
     Make sure to change the URL of API to the public address of your machine.
 You can find this setting in backend/Dockerfile.